NikSeldon/COVID-19-Analysis/README.md

 ![](./img/log_cimmulative_cases_fit.png)

-I analysed the bigining and the anfd of march separately to show how the doubling time has changed over time.
-The observed increase in doubling time by approimately a factor of 2 might be considered as the result of the social distancing and quarantine measures, that were intensified around the 15. of March 2020.
+I analysed two periods, the begining and the end, of march separately to show how the doubling time has changed over time.
+The observed increase in doubling time by approimately a factor of 2 might be considered as the result of the social distancing and quarantine measures, that were intensified in european countries around the 15. of March 2020.